-Hello, loves!
-Happy Thursday!
-If you love mason jars – particularly as drinking glasses at your wedding reception – you won’t want to miss this post.
+If you love mason jars – particularly as mason jars with handles for drinking glasses – you won’t want to miss this post.
 As sweet as these little jars can be, there are a few mason jar mistakes you’ll want to avoid at your wedding.

 7 Mason Jar Mistakes to Avoid

 If you’re not ordering in bulk, you’re throwing money out the window!